ileathan/leat-poker/README.md

 # Explain better

-Well, I have driven myself mad for almost a decade now looking for just poker, but provably fair.
+Well, _I have driven myself mad for almost a decade now looking for just poker, but provably fair._

-This is what I have set up so fair, albiet I have much work to do in regards to breaking what I have.

 **How it works**